-BRUCE MARDER has been a restaurateur since 1972.
-He has opened and consulted on 13 restaurants in his over forty years of experience.
-His new concepts of cuisine and award winning innovations as a chef have garnered rave reviews from Southern California’s restaurant writers: `Overall, Capo has got everything right: the ambience, the service, the wine list.
+Bruce Marder has been a restaurateur since 1972.
+He has opened and consulted on thirteen restaurants in his forty-plus year of experience.
+His new concepts of cuisine and award-winning innovations as a chef garnered rave reviews from leading Southern California restaurant writers: `Overall, Capo has got everything right: the ambiance, the service, the wine list.
 Everything…´ S. Irene Virbila, Los Angeles Times Magazine.
-In recent conversations with Merrill Schindler, noted restaurant writer and the head of the Zagat Guide, Mr. Schindler has indicated that in the near future, Capo will be the Number 1 restaurant in Los Angeles.
+In recent conversations with Merrill Schindler, another noted restaurant writer and the head of the Zagat Guide, Mr. Schindler predict that in the near future, Capo will be the number one restaurant in Los Angeles.

 Ricky Moreno is the Executive Chef of Capo, Cora’s Coffee Shoppe and Marvin.
 He is also a Managing Partner at Marvin.

 Ricky grew up in Mexico City and at age seventeen moved to Los Angeles.
 Here he landed his first restaurant job prepping food at Seventh Heaven.
-He fell completely in love with food and for the next decade worked days and apprenticed at night with some of the leading chefs in the city including Josiah Citrin of the two Michelin starred Melisse, Raphael Lunetta of JiRaffe Restaurant and Michel Richard.
+He fell completely in love with food.
+For the next decade, he worked days and apprenticed at night with some of the leading chefs in the city including Josiah Citrin of the two Michelin starred Melisse, Raphael Lunetta of JiRaffe Restaurant, and Michel Richard.

-In 1992 Ricky joined the Broadway Deli and under Bruce Marder’s tutelage continued his learning taking himself to new heights in the culinary world.
-Moving from the salad station, to line cook, to supervising chef, Ricky quickly grew to be Bruce’s protégée.
+In 1992, Ricky joined the Broadway Deli and under Bruce Marder’s tutelage, he continued his learning taking himself to new heights in the culinary world.
+Moving from the salad station to line cook, to supervising chef, Ricky quickly grew to be Bruce’s protégée.
 In 1998 he opened Capo with Bruce as Head Chef.
-Since then Capo has become a landmark restaurant in Los Angeles.
+Since then Capo has been a landmark restaurant in Los Angeles.

-As Bruce has expanded his restaurants, Ricky has been the opening Executive Chef of Cora’s Coffee Shoppe, Cafe Capo, Brass-Cap, House Cafe and now Marvin.
+As Bruce continues to expand his restaurants, Ricky has been the opening Executive Chef of Cora’s Coffee Shoppe, Cafe Capo, Brass-Cap, House Cafe and now Marvin.